Is your light bar draining your battery?

 66Ah/22A=3h.

-However, it’s best to not use your battery to the full amount of time that you’ve calculated, it’s always better to use less.
+However, its best to not use your battery to the full amount of time that youve calculated, its always better to use less.
 It’s also important to note that your battery will degrade after a few years, so the capacity won’t be the full Ah amount indicated.

 A battery that’s almost depleted won’t be able to deliver the same maximum current as a full battery and you’ll experience some problems getting your motor started, which should be especially evident when it’s cold out.